 VR and mobile seem to go hand-in-hand in 2017, with the likes of Samsung's Gear VR and Google's DayDream readily available for Android users - but what about those us with iPhones?
 Sure, there are third-party mobile viewers that provide a basic VR experience, but it's nothing compared to what Samsung and Google offer for Android users.

 That might change soon, though.
 For years, Apple has been rumoured to be developing a VR headset - there have been a range of VR-related hires, patents and more that suggest it's in the works.
-Here, we discuss all the latest Apple VR headset news alongside patents and possible release date rumours.
+Here, we discuss all the latest Apple VR headset news alongside patents, possible release date rumours and acquisition info, such as its recent acquisition of the headset startup Vrvana.

 If Apple isn't developing a VR headset then chances are it'll announce an AR headset instead - you can find out more about Apple's AR Glasses here.